A Novel Approach to Neutrino-Hydrogen Measurements: Selection of -H Interactions

 An additional background source to consider for the selection of the process $\bar \nu_\mu p \to \mu^+ n$ on H is given by the uncorrelated neutrons originated from (anti)neutrino interactions occurring in the large amount of materials surrounding the STT, including the ECAL, the magnet elements, and the external rocks.
-We estimate this background by randomly overlaying a genuine $\bar \nu_\mu p \to \mu^+ n$ event on H with a neutron extracted from either a different CH$_2$ event or from an event in the surrounding materials.
-We then reconstruct the event kinematics using the measured direction of the random neutron and the calculated energy $E_n$, as described above.
-Since the random neutron is uncorrelated with the primary vertex from the $\bar \nu_\mu p \to \mu^+ n$ interaction on H, the resulting kinematic distributions are inconsistent with those expected from a genuine H signal.
-In addition, we can require that the measured time difference between the interaction point of the random neutron and the primary vertex is consistent with the expected time of flight.
+We estimate this background by randomly overlaying a genuine $\bar \nu_\mu p \to \mu^+ n$ event on H with a neutron extracted from either a different CH$_2$ event or from an event in the surrounding materials within the same beam spill.
+We then reconstruct the neutron momentum using the measured direction of the random neutron and the calculated energy $E_n$, as described above.
+We require a small time difference between the interaction point of the random neutron and the primary vertex, $\Delta t \equiv t_{\rm n} - t_{\rm vtx}$.
+We also require that the ``measured" time-of-flight $\Delta t$ is consistent with the expected one using the calculated neutron energy, with small values of the variable $\Delta t^\prime \equiv \Delta t - d/(\beta_n c)$.
+We further reject the random neutrons which are closely correlated -- in time and space -- to a detected activity from an external (anti)neutrino interaction detected either in STT or in the surrounding ECAL.
+The combined effect of these timing and topological cuts rejects most of the random neutrons by retaining 90.4\% of H events.

 We have less kinematic information available for the selection of $\bar \nu_\mu p \to \mu^+ n$ QE on H with respect to other channels.
 We use the optimal function ${\cal L}^{\rm H}_4$ from \eq{eq:lnH4} as the basis of our kinematic analysis.
 The likelihood function ${\cal L}^{\rm H}_{\rm IN}$, as defined in \eq{eq:lnHin}, is not strictly applicable, since the hadron system is composed of a single neutron without internal structure.
 However, we can still exploit one additional longitudinal degree of freedom with respect to \eq{eq:lnHin}.
 In analogy of \eq{eq:RES1}, we calculate $\Delta E_n = E_\nu \; - \mid \vec{p}_\mu + \vec{p}_n \mid $, where $E_\nu$ is given by \eq{eq:QE} and $\vec{p}_n$ is the neutron momentum calculated as described above.
 We use the following likelihood function for the selection of $\bar \nu_\mu p \to \mu^+ n$ QE on H: